adamsilver/fdpb/01-a-registration-form.md

 ![Wall of errors on a larger form](./images/01/wall-of-errors.png)

-Different errors require different techniques.
+Different errors require different formatting.
 Instructions like “Enter your first name” are natural.
 But “Enter a first name that is 35 characters or less” is longer, wordier and less natural than a description like “First name must be 35 characters or less”.

 Here's a checklist: